|Date||IV–V (380 - 420)|

 |Origin and Provenance||

 Origin Africa.
-Supported by two considerations: the text of k is nearest to the Gospel text used by Cyprian, an African writer, and the peculiar type of uncial has its nearest parallels in two fifth-century MSS of Cyprian (CLA 4.**458 and 4.464).
+Supported by two considerations: the text is nearest to the Gospel text used by Cyprian, an African writer, and the peculiar type of uncial has its nearest parallels in two fifth-century MSS of Cyprian (CLA 4.**458 and 4.464).